moquality/docs_old/docs/docs/slackbot/features.md

 ### **/mq-subscribe**

-Subscribes the current channel to test updates from the given app that has been created on MoQuality.
+Subscribes the authorized channel to test updates from the given MoQuality app.
 After subscribing the channel, Slackbot posts a public message as an attachment containing information about the subscription.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Usage**